unicef/giga-dagster/docs/development.md

 ### Environment Setup

-Get contents of `.env` from Bitwarden.
+Get contents of `.env` from Bitwarden for the following:
+- Create a `dagster/.env` file.
+- Create an `authproxy/.env` file.

 Ensure that the Pre-requisites have already been set up and all the necessary command-line executables are in your `PATH`.